Rymul/global-population-visualization/README.md

 * The nav bar contains links to my Github repo, my LinkedIn, and my personal website.
-* The instructions on how to use the visualization will appear when the project is launched.
+* The instructions will appear when the project is launched telling users how to use the visualization.
-* The center will contain an globe users can interact will to explore the data of our home.
+* The center will contain an globe users can interact will to explore the data of our world.
 * When selecting a country, data for that country will be fetched from the EconDB API, and a table will appear showing the population data for that country.

 ```javascript